muhmmad-ahmad-1/fedsam_hessian/README.md

 ### FedSAM_Hessian

 The base second-order approach extends FedSAM by incorporating Hessian information to guide parameter updates.
-Instead of using just the first-order gradients for perturbation, we compute the top eigenvector of the Hessian matrix and incroporate it as well to perturb the model parameters.
+Instead of using just the first-order gradients for perturbation, we compute the top eigenvector of the Hessian matrix and include it to perturb the model parameters.

 Key components:
 - Computation of top eigenvector of Hessian using power iteration method